illustration showing TMJ vs Regular Jaw Pain

 Ear Symptoms May cause ear pain, pressure, ringing, or a feeling of fullness without an ear infection.
 Usually does not affect the ears.

-Signs Your Jaw Pain May Be TMJ-Related
+Signs Your Jaw Pain May Be TMD-Related

-• Clicking, popping, or grinding sounds when moving the jaw
+• Painful clicking, popping, or grinding when moving the jaw

-• Pain near the ears
+• Pain around the jaw joint or near the ears

-• Frequent headaches
+• Frequent or recurring headaches

-• Facial pain or muscle tightness
+• Facial pain or muscle tenderness

 • Jaw stiffness